 Oral argument is yet another opportunity to explain or clarify positions, or to argue that a position taken by an adversary lacks merit.
 It also affords an opportunity to "clean up" statements made in the briefs that, for whatever reason, could have been stated more cogently.

 Oral argument requires many of the same analytical skills demanded by legal research and brief writing.
 However, because it is “live”, there are no opportunities to correct misstatements.
-The attorney may commence the argument with points that they may wish to highlight, but then the panel can - and often does - raise questions that focus on completely different issues.
+The New Jersey appeals attorney may commence the argument with points that they may wish to highlight, but then the panel can - and often does - raise questions that focus on completely different issues.
 When this happens, the attorney has to stop their presentation and respond to the panel's questions.
 Under these circumstances, the ability to deal effectively with oral argument depends upon the extent to which the attorney has mastered the file.
 The attorney must know the appellate record cold, and have the ability to shift gears with ease and respond to questions under fire.
 Since there is only one oral argument, the attorney arguing the appeal must get it right the first (and only) time.